spencerharris63/FlexNav/README.md

 [Prettier](https://prettier.io/docs/en/index.html) is a code formatter.

-You can install and configure the Prettier extension in VSCode - but that will only work in VSCode.
+Install and configure the Prettier extension in VSCode using NPM:

-Lets install it using NPM:

 `npm install -D prettier`